 If you ex simply refuses to discuss the issue with you, you may have to seek court intervention if you feel as though your child is being harmed by the game in some way.
 Family court judges will always look to the best interests of the child when making assessments regarding child custody arrangements and the child’s well-being.
 If you can prove to the judge that your child is missing school, has failing grades or is having difficulty paying attention in school, then you may have a case to force your ex to not allow your child to play Pokémon Go! or any other type of video game.

 You should be aware, however, that simply making moral determinations regarding video games may not get you far with the court.
 According to mrcustodycoach.com, spending the bulk of your time on “smaller issues” in an effort to portray your ex-partner in a negative light will almost always fail in court.
 Worse, it can project to the judge an image of you as being uncooperative and unwilling to foster a good relationship between the children and your ex-spouse, or even alienating.

 “Unless there is a situation that poses a significant threat or some other danger to the children, entities such as family court, guardians ad litem, custody evaluators, etc. really don’t care about moral judgments cast upon your ex-partner.”

 Pick your battles for the sake of your own peace of mind but also for the sake of your child.
 It helps no one if you are in a constant argument with your ex.
 But, if you do see that any activity that your ex is fostering is having significant negative impacts on your child, discuss these issues with a knowledgeable family law attorney who can advise you on how to proceed with an action in family court, if it is warranted.

-If you need further advice regarding parenting time or any other family law issue, please contact us to schedule your free consultation with one of our attorneys experienced in custody, parenting time and all other areas of family law in New Jersey.
+If you need further advice regarding parenting time or any other family law issue, please contact us to schedule your initial consultation with one of our attorneys experienced in custody, parenting time and all other areas of family law in New Jersey.